Registering a Death

 We can help you with informing some agencies of a person's death as a result of our participation in the Tell Us Once programme (external link).
 The Tell Us Once programme lets you report a death to most government organisations in one go.
 You will normally need an appointment to use this service.
 Please mention that you would like to use Tell Us Once when making your appointment.

 The Department of Work and Pensions have put together a helpful guide which you can download.
 The guide is called What to do after a death in England and Wales (PDF, 229KB).
-We have also put together our own Bereavement Guide (PDF, 3MB).

 Also see our help and contacts page which has details of organisations that can offer further advice and support following a bereavement.